ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 - An entity identifier in `entities` in the request is invalid if:

-    - The domain of this entity is not defined in the `entity-domain-types` capability of this resource in the IRD;
+    - The domain of this entity is not defined in the `entity-domains` capability of this resource in the IRD;
     - The entity identifier is an invalid identifier in the entity domain.